Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

     k_f(T) = \sum_{n=1}^{N} A_n T^{b_n} \exp(-E_n/\hat{R}T)

-While Cantera does not provide such a form for reaction rates, it can be implemented by defining *N* duplicate reactions, and assigning one rate coefficient in the sum to each reaction.
+While Cantera does not provide such a form for reaction rates, it can be implemented by defining :math:`N` duplicate reactions, and assigning one rate coefficient in the sum to each reaction.
 By adding the field:

 .. code:: yaml